notcbw/2019_android_walkman/README.md

 ## Guides

+### <ins>Disclaimer</ins>

+I have only tested the following steps on a Mac.
+I am NOT responsible and will not listen to your rant if you have bricked/fried your device.
+I don't solve technical problems on your end.
+I won't teach you the basics like how to install adb or how to execute a command.

 ### <ins>For Windows Users Only</ins>:

-Fastboot doesn't work on Windows.
+Fastboot doesn't work on Windows for some unknown reason.
 You will have to download uuu [HERE](https://github.com/nxp-imx/mfgtools/releases/download/uuu_1.5.21/uuu.exe).
 Then use `.\uuu FB: <command>` instead of `fastboot <command>` when fastboot commands are used.
+If you have a Linux machine or a Mac, you should use it instead of your Windows PC.

 ### Bootloader Unlocking